 Keep track of important info for each item by adding these details to your home inventory:

 - the time and date you bought it

 - how much it cost.

 If you’ve inherited jewellery, or bought an antique piece, take it to a jeweller or a professional valuer for a certificate of valuation.
 A certificate of valuation will provide a detailed description of the item and how much it’s worth.
-If it’s a special piece, you might also find it useful to have it assessed every few years so the certificate reflects its true value given the costs of precious metals and stones can change.
+If it’s a special piece, you’ll want to have it assessed every few years given the costs of precious metals and stones can change.

 Having photos, short videos or 3D scans of unique items can be useful for insurance purposes.
 Make sure the images are clear and that you’ve recorded any distinct features or markings.

 If you’re claiming an item of jewellery that’s been damaged, lost or stolen, you’ll need to provide your insurer with proof of ownership and value documents.
 If you’re an AAMI customer, the Home and Contents Product Disclosure Statement (PDS) sets out the minimum proofs required for a jewellery claim:

 - If the item is valued up to $500, you’ll need to provide a receipt or bank statement detailing how much you paid for it and when and where it was purchased.

 - If the item is valued between $500 and $1,000, you’ll need to provide proof of purchase that identifies the item; or a clear, close-up photograph; or a valuation from a jeweller put together before the loss.